Cathar Perfect: Initiation and lifestyle

 Cathar Perfects travelled the Languedoc in twos, in imitation of Christ's instructions to the Apostles in the Gospels (such as Luke 10:1–12).
 Male and female Perfects always travelled with partners of the same sex to avoid sexual temptation.
 This prompted their enemies to accuse them of homosexuality.
 On their travels, Perfects ministered to the Credentes (Believers), the rank and file of Catharism who were not expected to follow the austere lifestyle of the Perfects.
 They were healers and worked with the sick, sometimes using medicinal remedies, sometimes with laying on of hands.
 Following the instructions described in the Bible, they walked from place to place and stayed in the houses of Credentes.
 Services and sacraments were held in people's homes or in places such as fields, forests or caves.

 One of their main roles was to administer the Consolamentum (Consolation) to the dying, which ensured admittance of the soul of the deceased to heaven, and normally required a request from the recipient to a Perfect for the Consolamentum.
-This meant that many Perfects would not administer the Consolamentum to those who were beyond reason or sentient speech, as they clearly undisposed to make the necessary request.
+This meant that many Perfects would not administer the Consolamentum to those who were beyond reason or sentient speech, as they clearly would be undisposed to make the necessary request.
 One of the conditions of being a Credente was the uttering of the Convanenza, or Covenant when encountering a Perfect, which involved the request for the Consolamentum should they be dying.
 This was aimed at enabling the Perfect to bestow the sacrament to those whose illness meant they could not ask for it.
 As mentioned above, the Cathars believed in a doctrine of reincarnation, interpreting the idea of Eternal Life promised in the Bible as meaning release from the cycle of successive births in this world, which they believed to be ruled over by Satan.
 The Consolamentum was thought to purify the soul through the Holy Spirit before death to enable its ascent to Christ.